Azure-Samples/iot-edge-opc-plc/README.md

                                endpoint.
                                Default: ''
       --ph, --plchostname=VALUE
-                             the fullqualified hostname of the plc.
+                             the fully-qualified hostname of the PLC.
-                               Default: machinename
+                               Default: de-lcantero-p53
       --ol, --opcmaxstringlen=VALUE
-                             the max length of a string opc can transmit/ receive.
+                             the max length of a string OPC can transmit/ receive.
                                Default: 4194304
       --lr, --ldsreginterval=VALUE